 Initially, the colonies were happy with British rule.
 They pushed back against taxes, but only because they had no real representation with the British rulers.
 (Taxes in England were much higher than the Americas).
 The situation deteriorated as each side retaliated against one another, escalating in each step.
 The colony finally won its independence from England and began forming its own government.

 The first attempt at government was too weak.
 Shay’s Rebellion took place, as ordinary citizens rebelled against the new, yet still repressive, government.
 The fledgling unites states met again to strengthen their government with the U.S. Constitution.
 Initially, no elections would be held in the sense we have them now.
 The states would appoint members of Congress, and the electors that would choose the President.
-While states enacting voting systems to choose these people, their individual laws prohibited men without property, blacks, and women the right to vote in nearly every case.
+While states enacting voting systems to choose these people, their individual laws prohibited blacks, women, and men without property the right to vote in nearly every case.
 Some states even forbid Catholics and Jews from voting.
 While taxation without representation was the rallying cry for the Revolution, the new government severely restricted the representation of people in the government.
 White male land owners (estimated at six percent of the population) were the only ones represented at all.